-Before anyone else had the chance to speak, the air suddenly shook and the back wall of the bar vanished in a violent flash and a thump of displaced air.
+Before anyone else had the chance to speak, the air suddenly shook and the back wall of the bar vanished in a violent flash and the thump of displaced air.
 Screaming almost immediately filled the bar, weirdly muted and warped.
 Miles wasn’t able to see what had caused it.
 Before the commotion had started, as soon as the wall had violently crumbled into chunks of masonry and dust, a flash of dull orange had filled his vision.
 Pain ripped through Miles’ retinas and face.
 His shoulder slammed against the floor as he fell from his chair.
+He screamed.

 “Tentative code 2 in Quadrant 3, sector 7 – sub-sector 3.
 Expected to escalate.
 Team One to the Jumper Pods.”